dannewnsjump24/runswick-bay-api/README.md

 Pull requests targeting the `main` branch should reference a Jira task using either the branch name or a commit message, more information can be found [here](https://support.atlassian.com/jira-software-cloud/docs/reference-issues-in-your-development-work/).

-This ensure all PRs are linked to a Jira task.
+This ensures all PRs are linked to a Jira task.

-## Advanced Setup

-### Google OAuth

-To enable Sign in with Google you will need to create a Google OAuth client ID and secret.

-- Follow the steps at https://console.cloud.google.com/apis/credentials
-- Set the Authorized redirect URI to `http://localhost:8000/auth/google/callback`
-- Copy the client ID and secret into the `.env` file (`GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`)
-- Run `docker compose exec php php artisan config:clear`